 Studio SessionsMusicians perform and discuss their work in the studios of NPR and NPR Music station partners.
 Live music sessions, interviews, and the best new songs in rock, pop, folk, classical, jazz, blues, urban, and world music.
 Watch video sessions.

 Yusuf Islam, formerly known as Cat Stevens, recently returned to the world of popular music with An Other Cup, his first secular studio album in 28 years.
 The disc contains old songs that were never recorded, songs he wrote in the last couple of years, and songs that he came up with once he reached the studio.

-The band's The Return to Cookie Mountain stands as one of 2006's best albums.
+The band's music is generally classified as indie-rock, but its songs incorporate old and new elements of punk, hip-hop, techno and pop.
+The recent The Return to Cookie Mountain stands as one of 2006's most enthusiastically reviewed albums.

 Eighteen-year-old composer Stephen Feigenbaum wants to better integrate classical and pop music.
 "My goal is to compose music that is compositionally sound, but that draws an enormous audience of all types of people."
 Stephen's Serenade for Strings won him first place in the Senior Category of the MTNA Student Composition Competition in Massachusetts.
 This segment originally aired on Mar.
 21, 2007